June 4, 2015 By Ahmed Sahid Nasralla (De Monk)

 Firstly, the consultants/trainers live in the country and they should be able to do their market intelligence and business development as consultants and be aware of the opportunities that exist as part of the whole post Ebola economic recovery effort, and pro-actively offer the interventions to the small businesses.

 Secondly, the World Bank Group and other donors are also actively developing programs and projects and activities as part of the post Ebola efforts and they will be informed of such capacity building, so they can offer their services to those groups of SMEs.
 For example, the World Bank Group is currently working on a set of interventions such as business linkages, which will allow small businesses to be linked up to large businesses.
+They could also extend their services for network based securities, such as ach payment processing for small business to prevent financial frauds.

 “It is very important that when the big businesses obtain big contracts, that trickles down to the small businesses to provide specific goods and services.
 So it would be interesting and it would be useful to see some of these trainers train these small businesses to be prepared to provide goods and services to the larger businesses,” says Sese.

 Mary Agboli, IFC’s Country Representative, says they hope to have a country full of business professionals who are able to run their businesses well and provide support services to SMEs.
+They are also hopeful of welcoming new sectors that these professionals have the potential to bring in probably in the banking sector, managed IT sector, and similar others in the line.

-“We are targeting the private sector in this post Ebola recovery phase because we believe they will play a vital role in developing the country,” she says.
+“We are targeting the private sector in this post-Ebola recovery phase because we believe they will play a vital role in developing the country,” she says.

 Meanwhile, one of the potential trainers- Zainab Tunkara Clarkson says the Business Edge training has taught her how to be a good business edge trainer and also how to deliver content and topic to be able to engage the participants so that they get the best out of it.